reqT/reqT-jacop/README.md

 # Contribute

-Contributions are welcome!
-If you commit to this repo you agree that the owner of this repo can use your code according to the license.
+* Contributions are welcome!
+Contact the current maintainer: bjorn.regnell@cs.lth.se

+* NOTE: If you make a contribution to this repo you agree that the owner of this repo can use your code according to the license of this repo.

 # Publish